 I live my life in the awareness that a tremendous power lies within us.
-It waits to be proudly awakened and profoundly utilized.
-Equally, I am aware of a tremendous power that lies within the unseen, simply waiting to acknowledged.
+It simply waits to be proudly awakened and profoundly utilized.
+Equally, I am aware of a tremendous power that lies within the unseen, just waiting to acknowledged.

 Since childhood, I have identified with the wise woman in the woods found within the illustrated storybooks.
 I find that what I most resonate with is her innate wisdom, her ability to draw from nature exactly the thing that will help you, and her belief in the things that can’t be seen.

 Similarly, I try to live my own life as a channel for the Transformative Power of Grace and seek to walk the line between the visible and the invisible.
-My belief is that we are all called to contemplate what we can see—and what we cannot.
+My belief is that we are all called to contemplate what we can see and what we cannot.
 My call is to help make the invisible, visible.

 I tend to refer to myself as a mystic.
-I believe that we all have the opportunity for direct access to and union with the Divine and that those opportunities appear for us again and again, day after ordinary day.
+I believe that we all have the opportunity for direct access to, and union with, the Divine – and that those opportunities appear before us again and again, day after ordinary day.
 My work is dedicated to shining a light on those every day, yet deeply profound, occurrences so that other’s may come to know their own God and traverse their own mystical experience.

 For me, the Divine is too expansive for any one expression, though I do have a personal relationship with the Mystery, of which I call God.
 I simply wish to live my life with that God revealing itself to me in new ways day after day.
 Sometimes that revelation is through Christian prayer, sometimes that is a reverence for nature, sometimes that is Zen Meditation, or attendance at Quaker meeting.
-Sometimes that revelation is a call to activism, and yes, sometimes that might be a stir of a pot and a twinkle of my nose.
-When pressed, I might respond that I am a Jungian-influenced existential Christo-Pagan.
-To simplify, all these varied practices represent, to me, a naturally resonant and responsible response to the glory of All That Is.
+Sometimes that revelation is a call toward social activism, and yes, sometimes it is a stir of a pot and a twinkle of my nose.
+When pressed, I might respond that I am a Jungian-influenced inter-spiritual modern-day contemplative.
+All these varied practices represent, to me, a naturally resonant and responsible response to the glory of All That Is.

 “NOT BY MIGHT, NOR BY POWER, BUT BY MY SPIRIT.” ―ZECHARIAH 4:6